bigwoke/tsbot/README.md

 DB_PORT=27017
 # Database name
 DB_NAME='db'
-# If both of these credentials are set, they will be used
+# If both of the following credentials are set, they will be used
 # The bot can be run on an insecure db (not recommended)
 # Database login username
 DB_USER=''
 # Database login password
 DB_PASS=''
 # Custom MongoDB connection URI string.
-# If specified, all other connection info is ignored.
+# If specified, all other DB connection info is ignored.
 DB_URI=''

 #####################